-Manual Handling in the Textile Industry (PDF).
-Health and Safety Commission (HSC), Textiles Industry Advisory Committee, (1998, March).
+Manual Handling in the Textile Industry.
+Health and Safety Commission (HSC), Textiles Industry Advisory Committee, (March 1998).
 Describes hazards associated with handling materials and offers helpful solutions.

 All other documents, that are not PDF materials or formatted for the web, are available as Microsoft Office® formats and videos and are noted accordingly.
 If additional assistance is needed with reading, reviewing or accessing these documents or any figures and illustrations, please also contact OSHA's Directorate of Technical Support and Emergency Management at (202) 693-2300.